The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 That's because the mylar disc (often referred to as the plastic) and metal front of the button cannot be re-used, since they are damaged in the first stage of the button-making process.

-Each rejected button will cost you 25 cents (if you use Badge-A-Minit parts purchased in a quantity of 250) and that price doesn't take into account the cost of the additional printed/purchased designs you may need.
+Each rejected button will cost you about 29 cents (if you use Badge-A-Minit parts purchased in a quantity of 250) and that price doesn't take into account the cost of the additional designs you will need or your time.

-Other quality issues that are common to buttons made with a BAM hand press is they will sometimes have paper or plastic sticking out the side, they often have edges that are rough and somewhat serrated, and the edges often have "points", caused when the design doesn't fold tightly over the edge of the button.
+Other quality issues common to buttons made with a Badge-A-Minit hand press are they sometimes have paper or plastic sticking out the sides, they often have edges that are rough and somewhat serrated, and the edges often have "points", caused when the design doesn't fold tightly over the edge of the button.

 Professional-quality buttons will have smooth, tightly crimped edges and will not fall apart after being made.
 They also won't have paper or plastic sticking out the sides.
 So buttons made with the Badge-A-Minit hand press are not well-suited for re-sale.